Murazor-byte/CodeSamples/README.md

 # CodeSamples

-A handfull of code samples from personal or school projects.
+A handfull of code samples from personal and course projects.

 Author: David Jackson
 Email: jdaacvkisdo.n@gmail.com